Our Basic Strategy

 However, the prolonged trade friction between the United States and China led to a slowdown in the semiconductor business.
 In addition, the global COVID-19 pandemic led to widespread restrictions on activities, including efforts to stay home and lockdowns, which worsened the business environment for mobility-related businesses, particularly in Southeast Asia.
 These factors led to a sharp decline in earnings.
 Given this environment, Shindengen implemented business structure reforms, described below, with the aim of building a revenue structure that will be resilient to changes in the market environment and a robust management foundation.

 1. Business Structure Reform Goals

 We are building a revenue structure that is resilient to changes in the market environment and reinforcing competitiveness primarily in mobility and industrial machinery, which we have designated as key markets, in order to increase corporate value.

 (1) Reorganizing the development framework

 To rationalize and improve the efficiency of development, we have transferred the development functions of the Hanno Factory to the Asaka Office, opened in April 2021, as well as to domestic Group companies.
-By bringing together the R&D and business operation functions of the Hanno Office with the management functions of the Otemachi Head Office at the Asaka Office, which offers a cutting-edge ICT environment, we will improve productivity.
+By bringing together the R&D and business operation functions of the Hanno Office with the management functions of the Otemachi Head Office at the Asaka Office, which offers a cutting-edge ICT environment, we have been improving productivity.
 As part of these reforms, we decommissioned the clean room at the Hanno factory in March 2021.
 With these changes, the R&D and business operation functions of the Hanno Factory have come to an end.